-Dr. MacLean is an Associate Professor of Microbiology & Immunology at the Tulane University School of Medicine.
-As a Core Scientist his research focus is on the blood brain barrier and its role in neurologic diseases associated with SIV/HIV infection, Autism Spectrum Disorders, abnormal behaviors and arboviral diseases.
+Dr. MacLean is an associate professor of microbiology and immunology at the Tulane University School of Medicine.
+As a core scientist, his research focus is on the blood brain barrier and its role in neurologic diseases associated with SIV/HIV infection, autism spectrum disorders, abnormal behaviors and arboviral diseases.
 He contributes to the mission of the TNPRC by his involvement in education and training activities with graduate students and postdoctoral fellows.
-He also is a resource for all investigators at the TNPRC on a variety of primary cell culture techniques.
-He is the TNPRC representative on a Campus wide neuroscience research group that serves to synergize the research capabilities of the TNPRC and the other units of the Tulane University Health Science Center.
+He is also a resource for all investigators at the TNPRC on a variety of primary cell culture techniques.
+He is the TNPRC representative on a campus-wide neuroscience research group that serves to synergize the research capabilities of the TNPRC and the other units of the Tulane University Health Sciences Center.

 View Dr. MacLean's publiations on PubMed here.